-- (a) shall have designed and executed an architectural work which, in the judgment of the examiners, is of a distinguished character; and - (b) must have written and presented a dissertation which, in the judgment of the examiners, is of sufficient merit.
+- 1. shall have designed and executed an architectural work or series of works which, in the judgement of the examiners, is of a distinguished character; and - 2. must have written and presented a dissertation prepared under academic supervision which, in the judgement of the examiners, is of sufficient merit.